-At the beginning of 2020, we realized that our platform was stable in its functionality and complete in its logic — we finally released all features we initially planned three years ago and were ready to move on.
+At the beginning of 2020, we realized that our platform was stable in its functionality and complete in its logic — we finally released all features we had initially planned three years before and were ready to move on.

 Our daily work mostly consists of optimizing existing functionality, making it more CPU/RAM/IOps-efficient and we are constantly enhancing inbound flows of telemetry data by introducing more and more integrated protocols and devices.
 Optimization is a great thing — it is a foundation for everything that comes later, but we still want to move further and not only optimize but develop new interesting features.
 At the same time, we do not want millions of features — this is usually inherent to mature products — too many features and their complexity often make it increasingly hard to use the product.
 And we want flespi to be as simple as possible for most of our users.
 That’s why we introduced the plugins mechanism.

 flespi is everything about message storage and processing.
 A generic in-depth overview of what flespi does with messages and how you can access them is explained here.
 Conceptually, the messages data flow can be described with this simple diagram:

 flespi user is an application that consumes messages from telematics devices in this or that form.
 The content of the telematics message is shaped as follows: a source message comes from a telematics device located somewhere in the field directly into the flespi channel and the flespi channel generates a JSON representation of the message using the pvm technology.
 Then the message can be stored in the flespi database, can update the last state of the device (we call it device telemetry), or can be streamed to the flespi user for further processing.

 With this pipeline, our users did not have much control over the message content.
 The only field they could customize was the device name present in each message and specified in a special device.name parameter.
 And nothing else.
 We are very restrictive here to make everything very simple and universal.